-If you believe you have named all the proper parties, and are still within the legal statutory time the time to file a government claim, or regular civil lawsuit (e.g., remains within the Statute of Limitations), you can go for it.
+If you believe you have named all the appropriate parties and are still within the legal, statutory time to file a government claim or regular civil lawsuit (e.g., remains within the Statute of Limitations), you can go for it.

 The opposition may still bring a Walker Motion (See, e.g., Walker v.
-Superior Court (1991) 53 Cal.3d 257), and try and have the case bounced back to “limited jurisdiction” if they think you cannot meet the threshold burden of damages more than the minimum amount.
+Superior Court (1991) 53 Cal.3d 257) and try and have the case bounced back to “limited jurisdiction” if they think you cannot meet the threshold burden of damages more than the minimum amount.
 If the case has a value of less than $10,000, the law mandates that small claims court be utilized.

 How Do I Prepare the Court Summons and Complaint?

 Currently, the filing fee is in the $400.00 range.
-You will need to have copies of the face pages of each document that you file so that you can serve file-stamped copies of each upon the defendant.
+You will need copies of the face pages of each document you file so that you can serve file-stamped copies of each upon the defendant.
 Now you have 30 or so days to serve the complaint.
 And then you will have a status conference if it is not served.

-And if proof of service is filed, the dunning conference is ordering you to show good cause why it was not served, is called off.
-But let’s not get ahead of ourselves, because you are not done yet.
+And if proof of service is filed, the dunning conference is ordering you to show good cause why it was not served is called off.
+But let’s not get ahead of ourselves because you are not done yet.

 Preparation and Filing of the Mandatory Companion Documents.

-The LA Superior Court Website has a zip code identifier, to help you locate the proper court to file suit.
+The LA Superior Court Website has a zip code identifier to help you locate the proper court to file suit.
 In Orange County, all civil lawsuits are handled in downtown Santa Ana Court, which makes that effort easier for a newbie plaintiff.
 In any event, look online and make sure there are no additional forms for filing for that particular courthouse.
 And make sure all these documents are submitted when you present the lawsuit.
 Then you still need to serve and then record the proof of service once served.

-What is Service of The Lawsuit?
+What is the Service of The Lawsuit?